revaturelabs/interviewquestions/Bigdata.md

 <details><summary> Show Answer </summary>

-- Open source: Spark original code is made public and freely available for the people to access and contribute as well
+- Spark is made public and freely available for the people to access and contribute as well
-- Unified analytics engine: Common processing engine to combine data across different channels and convert it into a consumable manner that is ready for analysis.
+- It is a Unified analytics engine which is used for Common processing engine to combine data across different channels and convert it into a consumable manner that is ready for analysis.
-- Large scale data processing: Used in distributed computing space to handle and process huge volumes of data.

 </details>
 </blockquote>